BelWue/flowpipeline/CONFIGURATION.md

 them.
 This group contains both, enriching and reducing segments.

 #### addcid
+*DEPRECATION NOTICE*: This segment will be deprecated in a future version of flowpipeline.
+The `addnetid` segment documented directly below is a more generic implementation and supports traffic between customers.

 The `addcid` segment can add a customer ID to flows according to the IP prefix the flow is matched to.
 These prefixes are sourced from a simple csv file consisting of lines in the format `ip prefix,integer`.
 For example: